Rajesh12498/Rajesh12498/README.md

     var sliderItems = document.querySelectorAll('.slider-item');
     var sliderWidth = slider.offsetWidth;
     var slideIndex = 0;

-    // Function to slide the slider to the left function slideLeft() {
+    function slideLeft() {
       slideIndex--;
       if (slideIndex < 0) {